TheRhanderson/socialboost/README.md

 ```
 This sends 5 abuse reports with the reason "Account was compromised".

-> 🛡️ This feature was removed from this version because it does not align with the developer’s ethical values.
+> 🛡️ This feature was removed from this repository.

 ---